 It’s not summer without citrus

 Lemon contains iron, potassium, and antioxidants, making it a vehicle for defeating colds, clearer skin, and faster metabolism.
 Eating a lemon, by itself, won’t be the most pleasant of tastes, but there are multiple other ways that you can enjoy citrus.
+Another great citrus fruit is grapefruit, which has shown to aid in weight loss with a low-calorie diet.

 Tip: Squeeze 1/4th of a lemon into your water every morning for a revitalizing spritz!
 Use the rest of the lemon throughout the day as a finishing touch to your salad or salmon.